alokswaincontact/quantstart/README.md

 ## Details

-The code are taken from these articles and its equivalent executable:
+The code included are for these articles and its equivalent executable:

 Statistical Distributions in C++
 https://www.quantstart.com/articles/Statistical-Distributions-in-C/